pfheatwole/thesis/source/paraglider_systems.rst

-This chapter defines two things: the *system dynamics* and the *state dynamics*.
-It builds the *system dynamics* by combining the paraglider components into a system model.
-The paraglider dynamics alone are incomplete though, since they only describe how a paraglider's state is evolving; it doesn't track it's current state.
-Thus, the second thing this chapter does is choose a set of state variables and define a set of *state dynamics* in terms of the *system dynamics*.
+..
+This chapter defines two things:

+   1. *system dynamics* combine the paraglider components into a composite system model

+   2. *state dynamics* choose a set of state variables and define their dynamics in terms of the *system dynamics*

-The state dynamics represent the :math:`\dot{x} = f(x, u)` that I alluded to in the `introduction`.
+   The state dynamics represent the :math:`\dot{x} = f(x, u)` alluded to in :doc:`introduction`.
 (Flight reconstruction motivated the need for :math:`\dot{x} = f(x, u)`, and the bulk of this paper has been building to this point where it provides that function.)

-Hrm.
-I may want to rename this chapter.
-I'm not interested discussing the design of the simulator; I just want to provide the `f(x, u)`.
-True, I did implement a simulator, but it's not like there's anything special about that implementation.

-What about two chapters, "Paraglider Component Models" and "Paraglider System Models"?
-Sure, why not.

-* Discuss equilibrium state calculations?
+* FIXME: discuss equilibrium state calculations?
 Those can be informative, especially when comparing models.
+Will be easier to discuss once I have an example model, so this might be better deferred until `demonstration`.

 ************************